 Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The second ingredient is ground turkey bone, an excellent source of natural calcium.

-The third ingredient is turkey gizzards.
-The gizzard is a low-fat, meaty organ found in the digestive tract of birds and assists by grinding up a consumed food.
+The third ingredient includes turkey gizzards.
+The gizzard is a low-fat, meaty organ found in the digestive tract of birds and assists by grinding up consumed food.
 This item is a favored delicacy to a dog.
+Yum!

 The next eight items include a series of nutrient-rich fruits and vegetables…

-Amongst the fruits and vegetables we find cod liver oil, a fish oil known to be rich in both EPA and DHA omega-3 fatty acids as well as vitamins A and D.
+Amongst the fruits and vegetables we find cod liver oil, a fish oil known to be rich in both EPA and DHA omega-3 fatty acids.
+These two high quality fats boast the highest bio-availability to dogs and humans.
+Cod liver oil also has vitamins A and D.

 As a group, the brand features an average protein content of 64% and a mean fat level of 23%.
 Together, these figures suggest a carbohydrate content of 5% for the overall product line.

 Above-average protein.
 Below-average fat.
-And below-average carbs when compared to a typical raw dog food.
+And below-average carbs when compared to other raw dog foods.

-Free of any plant-based protein boosters, this looks like the profile of a raw product containing a significant amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a raw product containing a remarkable amount of meat.

-OC Raw Dog Food is a meat-based product using a significant amount of named meats and fish as its main sources of animal protein, thus earning the brand 5 stars.
+OC Raw is a grain-free raw dog food using a generous amount of named meats and organs as its dominant source of animal protein, thus earning the brand 5 stars.